RyanAlexanderGitHub/RyanAlexanderGitHub/README.md

 ___________________________________________________________________________________________________________________________________________________________________________________________________
 ### Hello, and welcome to my GitHub!
-# ▪️ Who I Am :
+# ▪️ Who Am I? :
-I'm a sophmore attending Western University (CA), currently studying computer science.
+My name is Ryan Alexander, and I'm a sophmore attending Western University (CA), currently studying computer science.

 <!--
 **RyanAlexanderGitHub/RyanAlexanderGitHub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.